feiyuxiaoThu/ChengduImpression/docs/README.md

 ## About Us
 Our names are [Xiao Feiyu](https://github.com/feiyuxiaothu), [Fang Xiaonan](https://github.com/fornorp) and [Zhang Yusheng](https://github.com/x2yszzz).

-This project was created for the 2019Spring course : Data Visualization, at the Department os Computer Science within Tsinghua University.
+This project was created for the 2019Spring course : Data Visualization, at the Department of Computer Science within Tsinghua University.

 Special thanks to our professor: Prof. Zhang Songhai